xu2xulim/Trello-MirrorSync/README.md

 ### /stop
 This endpoint removes the Deta Base entries and the webhooks.

+By keeping /setup and /clone separate endpoints, it allows users to embed and call the endpoints from within Trello automation for both a new setup as well as any two existing cards.

 ## Scope
 The scope for the mirror and synchronization operations include :